Last Updated on

 But try not to get rip-off like I did, even that I agreed on a price for a boat and driver to take me down the river, after about half the way they stopped the boat and demanded me to pay more to take me back to land.

 Even they only wanted 4 dollars more; it’s still annoying to me.

 I enjoyed my time in Dhaka and Bangladesh, but it’s not for the faint-hearted and the typical backpacker that only got experience from South Asia and Europe, it’s a hard place to travel, very few people speak English, and more or less no tourist infrastructure.

 You have to do everything yourself, the main bus station in Dhaka is the most chaotic place I have ever been, with close to a thousand, with no marking, no signs, just had to walk around for about 30min and shout the name of the destination I wanted to go to.

 A lot of fun.

 Accommodation and hotels in Dhaka.

 When deciding where to stay in Dhaka, you have to know what you want to do, since getting around the city can take all day.

-If you’re having an early flight or train you have to stay in the Northern part of the city in the area of Gulshan or Baridhara.
+If you have an early flight or train, you have to stay in the Northern part of the city in the area of Gulshan or Baridhara.
 There’s guesthouses/hotel all around Baridhara but not much budget options.
 Most places big bathroom with western toilets, good showers, and the bedroom got good air-con, fast wi-fi and satellite tv.
 Prices range from 20usd+.